-&lt;sup>a MW Initial lithologic log indicated well was completed in the RGA; however, the lithology has been reinterpreted to show a higher top of McNairy.

-&lt;sup>b MWs associated with Southwest Plume project.
-These MWs are not required to be sampled in FY 2020.
+&lt;sup>aMW initial lithologic log indicated well was completed in the RGA; however, the lithology has been reinterpreted to show a higher top of McNairy. bMWs associated with Southwest Plume project.
+These MWs are not required to be sampled in fiscal year (FY) 2023.

-&lt;sup>c PZs associated with the SWMU 4 project.
+&lt;sup>cPZs associated with the Solid Waste Management Unit (SWMU) 4 project.
 These PZs will be evaluated for their acceptance into the environmental monitoring program.
 Abandonment will be determined after the completion of the evaluation.

-&lt;sup>d Transect monitoring wells associated with the Northeast Plume Optimization project.
+d Transect monitoring wells associated with the Northeast Plume Optimization project.

-&lt;sup>ePZs associated with the Northeast Plume Optimization project.
+e PZs associated with the Northeast Plume Optimization project.